acyeh-lab/ST/Singular/singular.md

-# Depoisted by Derrik Gratz on 10/30/25
+# Initially written by Derrik Gratz on 10/30/25

 # Singular data analysis guide